Weak convergence on Wiener space: targeting the first two chaoses: Applications

 The linearity of the scalar product yields that relation \eqref{240416a} holds. \item If $k_1\ge 3$, the calculations made in the proof of Theorem \ref{230416aa}, together with \citep[Theorem 8.4.4]{Peccati} and c.3) show that:

 for $i=3,\ldots, k_1+1$.
 Thus:

 \end{itemize} This completes the proof. \end{proof}

-\begin{remark} The equivalence of a. and b. above is the main result of \cite[Theorem 1.2]{nourdin2009b}.
+\begin{remark} \begin{enumerate}[(1)] \item The equivalence of a. and b. above is the main result of \cite[Theorem 1.2]{nourdin2009b}.
 Theorem \ref{240416c} shows that, although the polynomials defined throughout this paper may not always be of minimal degree if some of the coefficients are equal, the criterion of Theorem \ref{230416aa} is \textit{necessary} and sufficient in some situations.
-It is yet unknown if the conditions of Theorem \ref{230416aa} are always \textit{necessary} and sufficient. \end{remark}
+It is yet unknown if the conditions of Theorem \ref{230416aa} are always \textit{necessary} and sufficient. \item Notice that the problem of characterising possible target variables amongst all random variables with a representation as in Eq.~\eqref{070416aaa} is far from being solved if the approximating sequence lives in a fixed Wiener chaos.
+Indeed further research on this topic is needed in order to make a comprehensive statement, but it seems doubtful that $c_1(P_1^2-1)+d_1P_1$ with $c_1, d_1\ne 0$ is a possible target for a sequence living in a chaos of fixed order.
+For every sequence living in a Wiener chaos of odd order, all moments of odd order vanish which reduces the class of possible target variables $X=\sum_{i=1}^k [c_i (P_i^2-1)+d_iP_i]$ with $P_1,\ldots, P_k\stackrel{\textrm{i.i.d.}}{\sim}\mathcal{N}(0,1)$ considerably.
+The following criterion allows to exclude such target variables by just considering the coefficients $c_i$ and $d_j$.
+Suppose without loss of generality that the coefficients satisfy the following conditions: \begin{itemize} \item $c_1, \ldots , c_m\in \mathbb{R}^*$, \item $c_{m+1}=\ldots=c_k=0$, \item the coefficients $c_1,\ldots, c_m$ are sorted in increasing order of their absolute values and: